angular/angular/aio/content/guide/service-worker-devops.md

 A JS bundle may reference many lazy chunks, and the filenames of the lazy chunks are unique to the particular build of the application.
-If a running application at version `X` attempts to load a lazy chunk, but the server has updated to version `X + 1` already, the lazy loading operation will fail.
+If a running application at version `X` attempts to load a lazy chunk, but the server has already updated to version `X + 1`, the lazy loading operation will fail.

 The version identifier of the application is determined by the contents of all resources, and it changes if any of them change.
 In practice, the version